-Here at WWF-Australia, we’ve heard just about every myth under the sun about renewable energy - from it costing the same as a small planet, to it only being useful during daylight hours.
+Here at WWF we’ve heard just about every myth under the sun about renewable energy - from it costing the size of a small planet, to it only being useful at daytime.
 Next we’ll hear that too much wind energy will blow the planet out of orbit and solar will fry us all.
-Before we get to that stage, let’s set the record straight.
+Before we get to that stage let’s set the record straight.
 Here are some of the more common myths, with some cool-headed facts…

 Fact: Wind and hydro can operate all hours and most energy is used during the daytime.

-Of course technologies like hydro, geothermal and wind across the country can run 24 hours, so it’s just plain wrong to say otherwise.
+Of course technologies like hydro, geothermal and wind across the country can run 24 hours, so it is plain wrong to say otherwise.
 Also, it just so happens that the peak period for energy use – hot days in the early afternoon when everyone turns on their air-con – is also the best time for energy production from solar.
 Perfect!

 Myth: Wind & solar are an expensive way to make energy.

 Fact: Rooftop solar & some wind energy can compete with dirty energy sources on price.

 The 850,000 Australian households with solar PV have already worked out that solar is cost competitive and saves them money.